Quantitative insulin sensitivity check index

 The quantitative insulin sensitivity check index (QUICKI) is derived using the inverse of the sum of the logarithms of the fasting insulin and fasting glucose:

 This index correlates well with glucose clamp studies (r = 0.78), and is useful for measuring insulin sensitivity (IS), which is the inverse of insulin resistance (IR).
 It has the advantage of that it can be obtained from a fasting blood sample, and is the preferred method for certain types of clinical research.

-Values typically associated with the QUICKI calculation for insulin resistance in humans fall broadly within a range between 0.45 for unusually healthy individuals and 0.30 in diabetics.
-So lower numbers reflect greater insulin resistance.
+There are no documented reference value for QUICKI.
+In one study, 95% of healthy persons had a QUICKI index above 0.357.
+Another study concluded that QUICKI index 0.3469 or below should be used to determine insulin resistance.